sidsaw-mz/terraform-google-materialize/README.md

 - Required networking and security configurations
 - Service accounts with proper IAM permissions

+> [!WARNING]
-> **Warning** This is provided on a best-effort basis and Materialize cannot offer support for this module.
+> This module is provided on a best-effort basis and Materialize cannot offer support for it.
+>
+> It is not guaranteed to be forward-compatible and may include breaking changes in future versions.
+>
+> The module is intended for demonstration and evaluation purposes only, not for production use.
+>
+> Instead, consider forking this repository as a starting point for building your own production infrastructure.

 The module has been tested with:
 - GKE version 1.28